National Science Foundation Research Experience for Undergraduates in Digital Accessibility

 National Science Foundation logo

-The University of Michigan-Flint NSF REU site in Digital Accessibility creates opportunities for undergraduate students to engage in research projects related to Digital Accessibility, defined as the area of designing and developing software and technology in such a way that it can be accessed by all users, regardless of their physical and cognitive disabilities.
+The University of Michigan-Flint NSF REU in Digital Accessibility creates opportunities for undergraduate students to engage in research projects related to digital accessibility, defined as the area of designing and developing software and technology in such a way that it can be accessed by all users, regardless of their physical and cognitive disabilities.
 The site will enable the direct training of students with and without disabilities in a collaborative environment.
 This will expose students without disabilities to the challenges faced by students and people with disabilities in both learning and using existing technologies.
 Conversely, students with disabilities will have the opportunity to learn how to interact and collaborate with students without disabilities, therefore preparing them for future graduate studies.

-This site will build on the experience of many mentors who have worked with undergraduate students in their research to cover three themes: (1) Inclusive Software Requirements Engineering and Design, (2) Inclusive Software Development, and (3) Inclusive Software Testing and Maintenance.
 The proposed activities will include understanding the research literature, formulating and refining relevant research questions, performing empirical studies and designing novel approaches and prototypes.
 In addition to conducting research, the students will participate in other professional development activities, such as field trips, professional seminars, invited speaker series, career guidance, and graduate school preparation.

 • Stipend: $7,000 per student